 How to Clean Water Storage Containers

 Cleaning water storage containers is a tough job.
-Many of them come with one small access point where you fill the tank and where you remove it.
+Many of them come with one small access point where you fill the tank and remove it.
 Before cleaning it, make sure that it is not a single-use storage tank.
-Some tanks are designed to only be used for water storage once.
-This is due to the type of plastic they use and how water may end up in the tiny crevices of the plastic and could start growing mold or bacteria.
+Some tanks are designed only to be used for water storage once.
+This is due to the type of plastic they use and how water may end up in the plastic’s tiny crevices and could start growing mold or bacteria.

-If you are ready to clean the container, the first thing you should always do is consult the manual that came with the unit.
+If you are ready to clean the container, you should always consult the manual that came with the unit.
 Usually, companies will let you know the best way to clean their product and how you can make it easy on yourself.
-There is no single way to clean a water storage container, and it will be entirely dictated by the storage container that you choose.
+There is no single way to clean a water storage container, and it will be entirely dictated by the storage container you choose.
 Keep this in mind and use the cleaning process to determine which is the best water storage container.

-Some basic tips that are unanimous across most water storage containers are to use warm water and a soft brush to avoid scratching the plastic.
-Scratches in plastic are what allow bacteria and protozoa to burrow in there and possibly contaminate your drinking water supply.
+Some basic tips unanimous across most water storage containers are using warm water and a soft brush to avoid scratching the plastic.
+Scratches in the plastic allow bacteria and protozoa to burrow in there and possibly contaminate your drinking water supply.

 How to Purify Water Storage Containers for Long Term Storage

 If possible, it is always a good idea to fill your tank with filtered and purified water.
-That is the best course of action, to begin with.
-Once it is filled, we strongly suggest using a water purifying compound that can take acidic or bacteria-filled water and kill everything in its path and make the water healthy and safe to drink.
+That is the best course of action to begin with.
+Once it is filled, we strongly suggest using a water purifying compound that can take acidic or bacteria-filled water, kill everything in its path and make the water healthy and safe to drink.
 There are tons of these products available, and a little research will go a long way.

 If you have been storing your water for a long time, then we suggest using the purifying compound before consuming or using the water for anything else.
 This is just a safety net for you, and even though your water might be okay to consume already, this compound will make it the best it can be.